LesFerch/WinSetView/Manual.md

 Save all edited language files as type **Unicode (UTF-16)**.

 # Acknowledgements

+Thanks to **Jean-Hervé Lescop** of Adersoft for updates to VbsEdit to accommodate WinSetView.

 Thanks to **Keith Miller** at TenForums.com for documenting the FolderTypes approach to setting default views.